Hydroxychloroquine

 SHOW CONTENT

 A lot of official statements and scientific papers from medical professionals are mentioned here.
 The papers are listed mostly in chronological order by (released or published) date.
 Most papers are available online in PDF format.
-Below each research paper I put the outcome (positive, neutral or negative) w.r.t.
-HCQ's effect on COVID-19 and I highlight some important information of that study.
-A "neutral" outcome means that HCQ had no effect under the given circumstances.
+Below each link to the research paper I put the outcome (positive, neutral or negative) w.r.t.
+HCQ's effect on COVID-19 and some details.

 Positive ...
 20 people ...
 3x200mg/day for 10 days ... start treatment after infection not sure.